 Pharmacy practice legislation and regulations throughout Canada have been updated in the past few years and pharmacists have many options available to help patients in the community pharmacy.
+Pharmacy students are expected to work with their pharmacist preceptors to experience the full scope of pharmacy practice in the province of their rotation.
 The pharmacy student should feel comfortable with the use of a systematic approach to patient assessment and care for the therapeutic areas they have covered thus far in the pharmacy curriculum and should receive regular feedback from their preceptor about the supervised care they provide throughout the rotation.
 Students should review with their preceptor how they plan to provide advice to patients in the community pharmacy.
 Preceptors must be sure that students are providing patient care under the appropriate supervision of a pharmacist at all times.